oslokommune/okctl/docs/post-mortems/0003-argo-deploys-stopped-working.md

 ## Where were we lucky

-* GitHub used a "brownout" for this, meaning they pushed the change only for 1 day, for then to restore support for the SHA-1 key format.
+* GitHub used a "brownout" for this, meaning they pushed the change only for 1 day, for then to restore support for the SHA-1 key format the day after.
 The intention is to force clients to notice the issue.
-They will implement the actual, permanent change 2022-03-15, so we need to come up with a fix in good time before this, so our teams can roll out a fix before this happens.
+They will implement the actual, permanent change
+  2022-03-15, so we need to come up with a fix in good time before this, so our teams can roll out a fix before this happens.

 ## Mitigations